LuminiNanayakkara/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of favorite things:
+- 🐶
+- 🍨
+- 🥑
+- 💻
+- 🍕
+- 📘
+- 🚗

+Those are my favorite things